What Does A Reciprocal Function Look Like

 To effectively work with reciprocal functions, consider the following practical tips:

 4. Interpret Results Correctly: Remember that applying a reciprocal transformation changes the scale and interpretation of your variables.
 Be careful when interpreting results and drawing conclusions.
-For example, if you are modeling the relationship between price and quantity demanded using a reciprocal function, a small change in the reciprocal of price may correspond to a large change in quantity demanded.
+As an example, if you are modeling the relationship between price and quantity demanded using a reciprocal function, a small change in the reciprocal of price may correspond to a large change in quantity demanded.
 Always convert the transformed results back to the original scale before making any final decisions.

 FAQ